Mohammad-Ashraf09/project_1_buzzz/server/client/README.md

  ✔ - implement seach filter
  ✔ - fix green badges for real online friends
  ✋- implement friend request option
+ - fix search input shifting of right side

 ----- Admin page -----
- - refactor complete admin page (implement only admin's posts)
- - there should be option for edit profile
+✋- refactor complete admin page (implement only admin's posts) ✋- there should be option for edit profile

 ----- User page -----
- - refactor complete user page (implement only user's posts)
- - no edit option for other users
+✋- refactor complete user page (implement only user's posts) ✋- no edit option for other users

 ----- Messager page -----
  ✔ - realtime message
- - search filter
+ ✔ - search filter
- - implement start conversation with new friends
+ ✔ - implement start conversation with new friends
+  - delete extra Nikhil
+ ✋- validation on add conversation
+  - on left div show delete icon on hover at any name ✋- clear chat option on center chat area

+------ RESPONSIVEness --------------